 Similar to coconut oil, cocoa butter is deeply hydrating for skin, hair, and nails.
 It smooths and moisturizes dry patches in the skin while providing key nutrients to help the skin heal.

-Many consumers use cocoa butter as a hand and foot mask, lip balm, hair smoother, and cuticle softener.
+Many consumers, including myself, use cocoa butter as a hand and foot mask, lip balm, hair smoother, and cuticle softener.

 One of its most famous uses is fading and reducing the appearance of stretch marks and dark spots.